To get the index we compare the characteristics of video cards and their relative prices.

 Benchmark performance

-Non-gaming benchmark performance of Radeon R9 Nano.
-Note that overall benchmark performance is measured in points in 0-100 range.
+Synthetic benchmark performance of Radeon R9 Nano.
+The combined score is measured on a 0-100 point scale.

 3DMark Vantage Performance